lothbrek/yarn-cheatsheat/README.md

 * `yarn upgrade-interactive`
 Selectively upgrade specific package in a simple way
 * Emojis

- Yarn has support for emojis :muscle:
+ Yarn has support for emojis :muscle: :metal:
+ Here is a cheatsheet for emojis: https://www.webpagefx.com/tools/emoji-cheat-sheet/